alexissyi/cook_scheduler/design/concepts/CookingSchedule/CookingSchedule.md

 **state**

+a set of Period Periods with

+&ensp; a Year

-a Month
+&ensp; a Month

-a Year
+&ensp; a boolean Current

-a set of Dates CookingDates
+a set of Date CookingDates

 a set of User Cooks with